jirs5/tracing-proxy/README.md

 ## Setting up tracing-proxy

-tracing-proxy is designed to sit within your infrastructure where all sources of Honeycomb events (aka spans if you're doing tracing) can reach it.
+tracing-proxy is designed to sit within your infrastructure where all sources of OpsRamp events (aka spans if you're doing tracing) can reach it.
 A standard deployment will have a cluster of two or more tracing-proxy processes accessible via a separate load balancer. tracing-proxy processes must be able to communicate with each other to concentrate traces on single servers.

-Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
+Within your application (or other OpsRamp event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).

 ### Minimum configuration

 The tracing-proxy cluster should have at least 2 servers with 2GB RAM and access to 2 cores each.

 Additional RAM and CPU can be used by increasing configuration values to have a larger `CacheCapacity`.
 The cluster should be monitored for panics caused by running out of memory and scaled up (with either more servers or more RAM per server) when they occur.

-### Builds

-tracing-proxy is built by [CircleCI](https://circleci.com/gh/honeycombio/tracing-proxy).
-Released versions of tracing-proxy are available via Github under the Releases tab.

 ## Configuration